MINAqwq/VR-NetRack/Documentation/GettingStarted.md

 ## Unity 2022.3.10f1
 Unity was chosen for it's compatibility with Oculus headsets, as well as thorough Documentation.
 Because the project uses Unity, C# is used for its scripts.
+Please refer to the [Unity Documentation](https://docs.unity.com/) for more information.

 ## Visual Studio 2022
 This program is created using Visual Studio 2022, which offers native compatibility with Unity.
 It is used to open and edit the .cs files, which are C#-Script files.